Two men smiling in front of a white wall.

 Bio-Stream is now looking for its first few customers in need of technology that will rapidly detect a target — those working in diabetes and respiratory infections are of particular interest.

 Investor inquiries are always welcome.
-Bio-Stream is also looking to expand manufacturing of the technology to the region and is talking with post-secondary institutions, government groups, companies, and the tech ecosystem on next steps.
+Bio-Stream is also looking to expand manufacturing of the technology to the Region and is talking with post-secondary institutions, government groups, companies, and the tech ecosystem on next steps.

-Testing matters in health and wellness, and this versatile, low-cost solution from Bio-stream is just one example of innovative solutions coming from the Edmonton region, solving some of the world’s most pressing problems.
+Testing matters in health and wellness, and this versatile, low-cost solution from Bio-stream is just one example of innovative solutions coming from the Edmonton Region, solving some of the world’s most pressing problems.

 Kessia Kopecky